Healthy Homes Assessment Lower Hutt

 Draught Stopping Lower Hutt

-If a draught can be noticed from gaps that are not adequate or holes, it needs to be sealed.
+If a draft can be felt from unreasonable gaps or holes that it needs to be sealed.

 What are the most unreasonable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections